rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqldeveloper/README.md

 that's still necessary in 20.4.

-Similarly, switching from AppData\Roaming to AppData\Local was useful on sites using roaming profiles together with limited quotas.
+Similarly, switching from AppData\Roaming to AppData\Local was useful on sites using roaming profiles and small quotas.
 This seems out of fashion these days.

 ### Heap space settings